davidbrochart/akernel/README.md

 ```

 Since this cell is `async` (it has an `await`), it will not block the execution of other cells.
-So you can run another cell "in parallel", provided that this cell is also cooperative:
+So you can run another cell concurrently, provided that this cell is also cooperative:

 ```python
 # cell 2